 Michael J. Dattoli, MD

 A board-certified radiation oncologist with more than 20 years of brachytherapy experience and has performed thousands of prostate implant procedures.
 Dr. Dattoli has successfully applied the same technology to other forms of cancer, including breast, head and neck, GI, GYN, sarcomas and lung malignancies.
 He is a noted author and speaker in this complex field of medicine.
-Dr Dattoli attended the University of California at Berkeley and was the Valedictorian of his class from Vassar College; he earned his medical degree at Mount Sinai School of Medicine, then distinguished himself at Memorial Sloan-Kettering Cancer Center and New York Hospital-Cornell Medical Center, as the Special Fellow in Brachytherapy.
+Dr Dattoli attended the University of California at Berkeley and was the Valedictorian of his class from Vassar College; he earned his medical degree at Mount Sinai School of Medicine; completed residency training at New York University Medical Center, and then distinguished himself at Memorial Sloan-Kettering Cancer Center and New York Hospital-Cornell Medical Center, as the Special Fellow in Brachytherapy.
 He was appointed Associate Professor in Brachytherapy and Radiation Oncology at Memorial Sloan-Kettering Cancer Center in New York and at New York Hospital-Cornell University Medical Center prior to relocating to Florida.
 He is considered the foremost pioneer optimizing prostate brachytherapy designs to maximize tumor eradication and minimize symptoms

 The Dattoli Cancer Center employs three registered nurses and one ARNP licensed through the Florida Board of Nursing, and one medical assistant certified through the Accrediting Commission of the Council of Occupational Education.
 One of the RNs and the ARNP are Oncology Certified Nurses (OCNs), accredited through the Oncology Nursing Society, with requirements for renewal of oncology-specific continuing education on a yearly basis.
 One of the RNs is the clinical research coordinator, having completed extensive workshops specific to this field of expertise.